Infinity-James/MarvelWow/README.md

 already, they will be asked to log in to Dropbox where a MarvelWow folder will be created and the personalised comic book cover images will exist.

+### Tests

+Tests are the Peter Parker of programming.
+They're unassuming, nerdy, and people make fun of them.
+When you're in trouble though, they save your butt.
+Without tests it would have been way harder to get my client working properly.

+The only problem is, I didn't get to write enough of them!
+Time is a cruel mistress, and in a coding challenge there is never enough of it.
+I am happy with what is there, but there would ideally be more.

+There should be more UI coverage, but more importantly there should be tests for caching system, image fetch operations, and far more tests for the client and queries.

 ### CocoaPods

 This app uses the framework package manager CocoaPods.
 Currently the only